 Professor Graham Medley

 15-17 Tavistock Place

-My interest is the transmission dynamics of infectious disease, and I have published on many different pathogens and hosts - see [Google] or [ORCID] or [ResearcherID] for a full list.
+My overall interest is the transmission dynamics of infectious disease, and I have published on many different pathogens and hosts - see [Google] or [ORCID] or [ResearcherID] for full lists.
 I am particularly interested in understanding how interventions are and should be designed to control infectious disease, and how models relate to policy development.
 The interaction of transmission with societal and political processes is of particular interest.I have been on an expert group in the Infected Blood Inquiry, and was chair of SPI-M and attending SAGE as part of the UK COVID-19 response.

 - I have been collaborating with Professor D. James Nokes on the epidemiology of respiratory syncytial virus (RSV) for many years, and more recently with the Virus Epidemiology and Control research group in Kilifi, Kenya.

 - I am involved in various projects to evaluate the impact of PrEP for adolescent girls and young women in sub-Saharan Africa.

 It is intriguing that, currently, most models of infectious disease transmission dynamics assume that all hosts are identical, when we know that they are not.
 For some infections, such as measles, it is probably adequate to consider that everybody is average when predicting the impact of immunisation.
 However, such models result in policy decisions that have "assuming that everybody is equal" as an unwritten assumption.
 For other infections, such as HIV, assuming that everybody is average is known to be inadequate; the commonest model structures assume that the population is divided into discrete groups, where everybody within the group is average for that group.
 But how should the groups be chosen, and how do they interact?